Canadian Solar Inc. (CSIQ): Skating on Thin Ice? We Know the Answer

 Goldman gave a rating of “Neutral” to CSIQ, setting the target price at $48 in the report published on January 05th of the previous year.

-During the last 5 trading sessions, CSIQ rose by +6.78%, which changed the moving average for the period of 200-days by -6.35% in comparison to the 20-day moving average, which settled at $31.31.
-In addition, Canadian Solar Inc. saw 2.68% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CSIQ fell by -4.95%, which changed the moving average for the period of 200-days by -16.30% in comparison to the 20-day moving average, which settled at $31.00.
+In addition, Canadian Solar Inc. saw -5.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CSIQ